Aero A.32

 The Aero A.32 was a biplane built in Czechoslovakia in the late 1920s for army co-operation duties including reconnaissance and tactical bombing.
 While the design took the Aero A.11 as its starting point (and was originally designated A.11J), the aircraft incorporated significant changes to make it suited for its new low-level role.

 Like the A.11 before it, the A.32 provided Aero with an export customer in the Finnish Air Force, which purchased 16 aircraft in 1929 as the A.32IF and A.32GR (which spent most of their service lives as trainers).
 They were assigned numbers AEj-49 – AEj-64 and were used until 1944.
 At least one aircraft has survived, AEj-59 is on the show of the Päijänne-Tavastia Aviation Museum.

 A total of 116 of all variants were built.

+History & Development

+The first prototype, "A.11J", was flown in the summer of 1927.
+As the name suggests, it was the successor to the successful A.11 series of aircraft.
+Ab.11.17 was fitted with a licensed 309 kW nine-cylinder Walter Jupiter IV.
+The factory offered it to Ministry of Defence (Czechoslovakia) in April 1928 under the designation "A.32" as an escort fighter.
+The prototype A.32.1 was flown in October 1928 and the Air Force took it over in December.
+Meanwhile, it took part in demonstrations in Bulgaria and was subsequently also offered to the Turkish Air Force.
+The second prototype, A.32.2, was equipped with an 330 kW W Škoda L engine.
+The third prototype, A.32.3, was tested with another Walter Jupiter radial engine.

+At the beginning of 1929 Aero offered the A.32 to Finland.
+After a successful demonstration, representatives of the Finnish Air Force brokered a contract for the delivery of 16 aircraft: one A.32IF with a 330 kW Isotta Fraschini Asso Caccia in-line engine and 15 A.32GR with a Gnome-Rhône 9 Jupiter radial engine.
+8 aircraft were delivered in June 1929, and the rest later in 1929.
+15 aircraft (designation AEj-49 to AEj-64) were delivered between August and October 1929 and one in 1930, with one serving until 30 June 1944.